mtlong29/MySite/_posts/blog/2016-06-15-using-jekyll.md

 In my experience it is extremely easy to break a gem resulting in the entire site to stop working.
 In other words (I know it's obvious) but backup this file before installing a new update.

 {% highlight bash %}
-bundle exec jekyll serve --config _config.yml,_config.dev.yml
+bundle exec jekyll serve
 {% endhighlight %}

 {% highlight bash %}
-JEKYLL_ENV=production bundle exec jekyll build
+bundle exec jekyll build
 {% endhighlight %}